IT Asset Disposal (ITAD): The Ultimate Guide

 How to securely dispose of data

 If you want to ensure data is erased from your hard drives but you want to keep the drive for further use, then the best way to securely wipe the data is by using a licenced software.
 This can be achieved through your ITAD vendor offering a safe, secure service which is data compliant.
-You will receive a certificate of destruction for each unit.
+You will receive a certificate of data destruction for each unit.
 The hard drives can then be reused or resold.
+Your ITAD vendor may offer you a price for your end of life hard drives.

-If however, if the hard drives are not required for future use and they are obsolete, it is better to physically destroy the media the data is stored on to guarantee the data is unrecoverable.
+If however, the hard drives are not required for future use and they are obsolete, it may be better to physically destroy the media through a shredding machine.

 3. Hard Drive Shredding